pawanshettyy/the-odin-projects/README.md

 # the-odin-project
-Includes project 1 of the odin project learning path
+includes all the project of the odin project learning path